President inaugurates 118 mega-watts power plant at Bin Qasim

 “The efforts underway reflect positive sign and according to available indicators Pakistan will achieve seven percent growth rate by 2019,” said President Mamnoon Hussain.

-is committed to Operation Zarb e Azb, Karachi Operation and Balochistan Operation and these will be continued till their complete success.
+Highlighting importance of peace, he said the state at every level is committed to Operation Zarb e Azb, Karachi Operation and Balochistan Operation and these will be continued till their complete success.

 Expressing his confidence that terrorism may not in any manner stage back its presence, he said people of Karachi and FATA had been the worst hit victims of terrorism.